 Golf in Ireland: Playing Mount Juliet Golf Course

 Ireland ShamrockIt’s our first day of golf in Ireland, and we are having a total hoot of a good time.
-From the moment we arrived in Ireland on Tuesday, and were met by our escort Liz Hurley, one of the owners of the RedTees.ie, we’ve been treated like royalty.

-And as I write this post I am sitting just beyond the Hunter’s Bar in the Mount Juliet Golf Course Club House, in Thomastown, slowing sipping a glass of single malt scotch, my feet free of my golf shoes and my spirits high from the great time we are having, — and a bit low from the foul round of golf I just played.
+As I write this post I am sitting just beyond the Hunter’s Bar in the Mount Juliet Golf Course Club House, in Thomastown, slowly sipping a glass of single malt scotch, my feet free of my golf shoes and my spirits high from the great time we are having, — and a bit low from the foul round of golf I just played.
 I could not find a fairway no matter how I tried.
 I have the distance, but am almost always in trouble.
 Thankfully I know how to get out of it most of the time.
 My best shot seemed to be my pitches and chips.
 My putts were awful… of course I could blame the fact that the greens had recently been aerated, so it was hard to gauge speed and I was often a bit short of the hole.

 Liz Hurley of the redetees.ie and Noreen at Mount Juliet Golf CourseMy two golf partners, Liz (left in this photo from the first tee) and Noreen, however, both played most brilliantly!
 Especially Noreen.
 On a championship course she didn’t know, with golf clubs she had never played with before (we each rented a new set of Pings) and on a day when the weather went from warm sunshine to torrential downpours, she beat us both with a great game of golf.
 She has to buy the drinks tonight as just payment, of course.